Commercial Greenhouse Design and Construction: A How-to Guide

 Surrounding Environment

-A plot of land to construct your greenhouse on should be at least 2 acres.
-This space is used not only for the greenhouse itself but also for parking lots, storage, and room for expansion.
-Also, the ground soil at your site is an essential factor to take into consideration.
+The ground soil at your site is an essential factor to consider.
 If you break ground on a site with rich and well-draining soil, you can later use that soil within your growing operation.

 Utilities

-Utilities are a significant factor when it comes to greenhouse design.
+Utilities are a significant factor when it comes to commercial greenhouse design and construction.
 Even though a greenhouse largely relies on the sun as an energy source, other necessary utilities like electricity and water should be considered.

 Many factors determine the amount of water necessary for successful commercial cultivation.
 Some of these factors include: